mltony/nvda-bluetooth-audio/README.md

+# Notice

+Bluetooth Audio add-on is abandoned.
+Silence playing functionality has been merged to NVDA core as of version 2024.2 and is turned on by default, so no further action is required.

+If you would like to hear white noise, you would need to set a hidden option:
+1. Open `NVDA.ini`.
+If you have installed copy of NVDA, it is located at `%APPDATA%\NVDA\nvda.ini`.
+2. Quit NVDA and open Narrator.
+3. Find `[audio]` section.
+4. Within that section, add the following line:
+    ```
+    whiteNoiseVolume = 50
+    ```
+5. Save and close the file.
+Restart NVDA.

 # nvda-bluetooth-audio
 Bluetooth Audio is  an NVDA add-on that improves sound quality when working with bluetooth or RF headphones or speakers.